- My Name in Chinese

 What benefit do we get from sin?
 What benefit do we get from righteousness?

-3. Is it good to be a slave?
-Being a slave of God is good.
+3. Being a slave of God is good.
 Normally when we think of being a slave, we will have a very negative opinion of it.
 Anybody here want to be a slave?
 Why don't we want to be slave?
 Normally because slaves' conditions are very bad.
 Their masters are generally greedy and wicked.
 They are mistreated.
 They have no freedom.
 They are owned by others.
 They aren't allowed to make decisions or plans for themselves.
 What is our position like as slaves of God?
 First of all, He is a perfect Master.
 He cares for His slaves and loves them, and even treats them as children.
 Besides this, He lavishes His slaves with every imaginable blessing, and appoints them as heirs of His kingdom.
 While He does lay down principles for us to follow, these are for our protection and our good.
 By following them we will have more joy.
 Finally, He gives also gives us a certain amount of Christian freedom as long as we live within the principles He lays down for us.
 How can we explain that the Bible calls us friends and children of God, yet also calls us slaves?
 Because the relationship we have with God is rather complex and multi-faceted, the Bible uses several ways to describe it, including friend, children, and slave.
 Each one describes a different aspect of our relationship with God.

 6. Speaking in human terms.
 This whole Master/slave thing is an allegory, a parable.
 It is a human way to describe one aspect of our relationship to God and our responsibilities towards Him.
 As a human term, it doesn't completely describe and their are perhaps holes (this is not to go against the inspiration of Scripture, but rather reinforces that Scripture is inspired, but yet needs to be interpreted how the original authors intended.
 If you break down Jesus' parables you can also read things into them He didn't intend if you want to.) that could be found in it.
 Yet for the sake to let the Romans, and us, understand this principle of obedience Paul uses this term.
 It is much like me or any teacher using an example.
 These examples are not perfect, but are intended to convey normally one aspect of what we are trying to teach.